bseverns/dust-press/docs/USAGE.md

 # Dust Press Usage Guide (Presets + Control Map)

 This is the zine-style cheat sheet for loading presets, decoding what each field means, and wiring hardware or MIDI so the knobs actually move the engine.
 Take it, tweak it, make noise.
+For a deep dive on the DSP blocks and how to tune them, peep **[docs/DSP_ANATOMY.md](./DSP_ANATOMY.md)**.

 ## Loading `presets/presets.json`
 - File is an array of preset objects.
 Each entry can include: